xeago/gradblog/graduation/performance-plan.md

 [6][PI06]
     SHOULD: The result of the research should have significance.
-    HOW:    advice based on research es-architecture
+    HOW:    advice based on research elasticsearch-architecture

 [9][PI09]
     SHOULD: If the structure is to be made according to the student itself, else MAY.